What Products do I need to Order?

 Wax and Grease Remover - Removes all wax and grease from the spot you are repainting.

-Rust Converter - This product converts rust to black primer.
+One Step Rust Converter (spray) or Rust Away (4oz. bottle) - This product converts rust to black primer.
 It essentially forms a barrier around the rusted area that prevents it from rusting further.
+This is available in a 4oz. liquid or 10 oz. spray can.

 Acrylic Lacquer Thinner - Very handy to have around!
 Great for the paint pen as you can clean the nib.
 You can also remove excess paint.
 It can also be applied to a soft cloth to bring down the level of the paint.
 Please note, you cannot use regular lacquer thinner.
 There is a big difference between the lacquer thinner they sell at Home Depot versus automotive lacquer thinner.
 Our paint is not soluble in regular lacquer thinner so you need automotive lacquer thinner to use with our paint.